 Practice 2: differences in past perfect simple and continuous

 Choose the best tense (past perfect simple or continuous) to complete the following sentences.
 Again, remember to use contractions.
 And remember that simple tenses are used for states or short, finished actions when we say how many.
 Continuous is used for long, unfinished or repeated actions.
-Finally, remember that sometimes both are possible (especially when it is both a long activity - continuous, which finished - simple).
+Finally, remember that sometimes both are possible, especially when it was both a long activity (continuous), and was finished (simple).